DUNE/p3s/documents/src/INSTALLATION.md

 ## Embedded documentation
 Many directories contain .md files that are easy to read in the browser on GitHub by just clicking on a file.
-Some of the more important instructions are converted to PDF format and kept in the "documentation" folder in this repo.

-If you want to convert any of the .md files to PDF at will, the following utility may be used which is easy to install on Linux - see this example:
+If you want to convert any of the .md files to PDF for better readability and a pretty printout, the following utility may be used which is easy to install on Linux - see this example:

 pandoc -s -o README.pdf README.md